 Forced to tread lightly and work around these restrictions, cannabis marketers have gotten creative, providing case studies for launching innovative social strategies under pressure.

-Here’s how they’re making it work and striking gold – or green – in this new Wild Wild West of marketing.
+Here’s how they’re making it work and striking gold – or green – in this new Wild Wild West of cannabis marketing.

 As cannabis gradually becomes legalized and socially accepted, many consumers are still in a learning curve about its benefits.
 This means the door is open for brands to educate audiences about their products.
 In fact, one study found that consumers are 131% more likely to buy after reading educational content.